 TGba Editor: Change Figure 9-772h and the 5th paragraph of 9.4.2.292 as follows:

 The WUR Parameters Control field indicates the configuration of the following WUR Parameters field.
-The format of the WUR Parameters Control field when the Action Type field is set to “Enter WUR Mode Response” or “Enter WUR Mode Suspend Response” and the WUR Mode Response Status field is set to “Accept” is shown in Figure 9-772h (WUR Parameters Control field format).
+The format of the WUR Parameters Control field when the Action Type field is set to “Enter WUR Mode Response” or “Enter WUR Mode Suspend Response” and the WUR Mode Response Status field is set to “Accept” or sent by a WUR non-AP STA is shown in Figure 9-772h (WUR Parameters Control field format).
+Otherwise, this field is reserved.